Our society’s pursuit of endless economic growth is unsustainable.

 Since you’re reading this, you’re among the fortunate few with your eyes open to the true state of the world.
 But that awareness isn’t enough.

-You must act — NOW — to secure your future prosperity, for yourself and those you care about, before the nearing massive crisis arrives.
+You must act — NOW — to secure your future prosperity, for yourself and those you care about, before the approaching massive crisis arrives.

-To learn what action to take and how to get started, read on.
+To learn what actions to take and how to get started, read on.